 These chicken skewers are magnificently easy to toss on the grill for a quick dinner.
 The distinct Thai taste comes from a simple marinade of coconut milk, fish sauce, cilantro, and curry.

 Chicken skewers come in all sizes and shapes.
-These chicken skewers are easy as can be, require just a handful of ingredients, and take on a lovely Thai lilt thanks to coconut milk, which lends the chicken sweetness and tenderness without leaving it overwhelmingly coconutty, and fish sauce, which lends the chicken just the right complexity.
-Originally published July 16, 2016.–Renee Schettler Rossi
+These chicken skewers are easy as can be, require just a handful of ingredients, and take on a lovely Thai lilt thanks to coconut milk, which lends the chicken sweetness and tenderness without leaving it overwhelmingly coconutty, and fish sauce, which lends the chicken just the right complexity.–Renee Schettler

-You’re going to be left with a little extra coconut milk in the can after making the marinade for these chicken skewers.
-Not that you asked, but if you want our advice, consider tossing together some coconut rice as a subtly sweet side that goes perfectly with the slightly pungent and peppery chicken.
+You’re going to be left with a little extra coconut milk after making the marinade for these chicken skewers.
+If you want our advice (actually, it’s the advice of LC tester, Jackie Gorman), consider tossing together some coconut rice as a subtly sweet side that goes perfectly with the slightly pungent and peppery chicken.
 Simply cook rice as you usually would, substituting the coconut milk for an equal amount of water.
 Watch and stir the rice frequently as the natural sugars in the coconut could cause it to scorch more easily than usual.
 And don’t forget a pinch of salt.